rijaf-iri/CDT/README.md

 Go to the CRAN website [CRAN](https://CRAN.R-project.org).
 Then click on the link [Download R for Windows](https://cran.r-project.org/bin/windows/) and [base](https://cran.r-project.org/bin/windows/base/).
 Download the latest version of `R`.
-Install the downloaded file (example: R-4.2.1-win.exe).
+Install the downloaded file (example: R-4.3.0-win.exe).
 Perform a default installation (Just click on **Next**).

 ```
-CDT requires R version 3.5.0 or higher.
-We recommend that you have the latest version of R.
+CDT requires R version 4.0.0 or higher.
+It is recommend to have the latest version of R.
 ```

 ### 2) Install `Rtools`